JoshData/rdfabout/intro-to-rdf.md

 *   My more in-depth guide, which you'll find after this quick part wraps up.
 *   Two video introductions to [the Semantic Web](http://wiki.digitalbazaar.com/en/Semantic-web-intro) and [RDF and RDFa](http://wiki.digitalbazaar.com/en/Rdfa-basics) by Manu Sporny are very good.
 *   Ian Davis's [RDF Tutorial](http://research.talis.com/2005/rdf-intro/) slides are also very good.
-*   There is also a [Russian translation](http://xmlhack.ru/texts/06/rdf-quickintro/rdf-quickintro.html) of this page.

 RDF is a method for expressing knowledge in a decentralized world and is the foundation of the Semantic Web, in which computer applications